 - A community-owned luxury desert lodge, largely run by cheerful, hospitable locals

-- ∞Excellent star-gazing with zero light pollution in one of Namibia's best safari camps
+- Excellent stargazing with zero light pollution in one of Namibia's best safari camps

-- ∞Torra Conservancy has healthy populations of the rare desert elephant
+- Torra Conservancy has healthy populations of the rare desert elephant

-- ∞Small, intimate camp with only 10 units
+- Small, intimate camp with only 10 units

-- ∞Although no big herds, there are numerous species of desert-adapted game
+- Although no big herds, there are numerous species of desert-adapted game

 - Explore the seasonal Huab River nearby with its own micro-ecosystem

-- ∞Over 240 species of birds recorded here
+- Over 240 bird species recorded here

 Well-equipped Main Camp

 The Torra Conservancy is said to be one of the driest, most desolate regions in all of Africa.
-Within this arid area, every living creature has to survive by adapting and using the scarce water resources in the most efficient, economical way possible.
+Within this arid area, every living creature has to survive by adapting and using scarce water resources in the most efficient, economical way possible.

-While you obviously won't find vast herds of wildlife in this stark landscape, there are nonetheless a surprising number and diversity of wildlife, specially adapted to these harsh conditions: rare desert elephants, a few black rhino, gemsbok (oryx), kudu, springbok, Hartmann's mountain zebra, southern giraffe, lion, cheetah and both spotted and brown hyena, with over 240 species of bird.
+While you obviously won't find vast herds of wildlife in this stark landscape, there is a surprising number and diversity of wildlife.
+Species specially adapted to these harsh conditions include rare desert elephant, a few black rhino, gemsbok (oryx), kudu, springbok, Hartmann's mountain zebra, southern giraffe, lion, cheetah, spotted hyena and brown hyena, along with 240 bird species.

 - Day and night game drives, including sundowner drives in open safari vehicles

 - Guided nature and scorpion walks (seasonal and subject to availability of qualified walking guide)

-- Incredible star-gazing with a laser pointer
+- Incredible stargazing with a laser pointer

 - Full-day excursions with picnic lunch to search for elusive desert rhino (no guarantee)